Interplay of Kelvin-Helmholtz and superradiant instabilities of an array of quantized vortices in a two-dimensional Bose--Einstein condensate: Introduction

-While in the KHI and the SRI regimes the long-distance hydrodynamic picture captures the essential physics, in the RI regime the short-distance quantized nature of the shear layer becomes important for the existence of localized excitations that are resonant with travelling ones.
-This quantization becomes also important when small velocities are considered, for which we find that the dominating instability is associated to a rigid lateral displacement of the vortices.
-This drifting increases its velocity when the system size is decreased and is analogous to the precession of off-center vortices in cylindrically-symmetric trapped condensates~\cite{anderson2000vortex}.
-This however does not prevent the development of the KHI that continues to dominate the long-time evolution of the system.
+While in the KHI and SRI regimes the long-distance hydrodynamic picture qualitatively captures the dominating physical effects, in the RI regime the short-distance quantized nature of the shear layer becomes important for the existence of localized excitations on resonance with travelling ones.
+This quantized nature is also important when small velocities are considered and the dominating instability turns out to be associated to a rigid lateral displacement of the vortices.
+This \textit{drift instability} (DI) gets faster when the system size is decreased and is analogous to the motion of a vortex near the boundary of a condensate confined with a hard-wall potential~\cite{mason2006motion}.
+The presence of this additional instability however does not prevent the development of the KHI that continues to dominate the long-time evolution of the system.

-In the following we attack the problem by numerically studying the time evolution of the Gross--Pitaevskii equation (GPE) and by solving the linearized Bogoliubov problem on top of the \textit{quantized vortex sheet} configuration with a Bloch-waves approach.

 The structure of the paper is as follows.
-In Section \ref{sec:gpe} we introduce the system under study and show the results of GPE numerical calculations that display two different kinds of instability.
-In Section \ref{sec:bloch} we approach the problem by computing the Bloch-waves Bogoliubov spectra at different velocities.
-In the Section \ref{sec:regimes} we describe in detail the different instability regimes: in Section \ref{sec:kh} we describe the KHI regime, in Section \ref{sec:superradiant} we discuss the SRI and RI, and in Section \ref{sec:smallvel} we address what happens at small velocities.
+In Section \ref{sec:gpe} we introduce the system under study and show the results of GPE numerical calculations for regimes displaying different kinds of instability.
+In Section \ref{sec:bloch} we shine more light on the problem by computing the linearized Bloch-waves Bogoliubov spectra for different velocities.
+In Section \ref{sec:regimes} we describe in detail the different instability regimes: in Section \ref{sec:kh} we describe the Kelvin--Helmholtz instability (KHI) regime, in Section \ref{sec:superradiant} we discuss the superradiant instability (SRI) and the radiative instability (RI), and in Section \ref{sec:smallvel} we address the drift instability (DI) happening at small relative velocities.
 Finally, in Section \ref{sec:conclusions} we draw the conclusions.
+As a further support to our conclusions, in Appendix \ref{sec:appendix} we display the result of additional numerical calculations confirming the occurrence of superradiant scattering in this system.